rasulkireev/gpw/content/tutorials/fifa-19-machine-learning-part-III.md

 In the future, I will try to break it up into a much smaller code block.
 I guess it was a little too ambitious to write a "form start to finish" post as my first post.
 Well, I am happy I wrote.
 I am so glad it is now behind me, and I can move on with some other things.

 I promise to try to be more consistent and more frequent with posts.

-If you have any questions, please let me know.
-Email and [Twitter](https://twitter.com/rasulkireev/status/1292631350584004608) the best way to reach me.

-Also, if I have a comment section by the time you read this, please don't be a stranger and leave a comment.
-Positive or negative, doesn't matter.